 - Energy Recovery Ventilation (ERV)

 Both types can work with your existing HVAC system or independently.
 The applications for each are different.
 The ERV should be used in humid climates as it removes humidity from the air brought indoors.
-This is much safer and convenient than opening your windows.
+This is much safer and more convenient than opening your windows.
 The air that’s brought in is filtered and conditioned so the weather is not a factor.
 It also has the extra added benefit of helping to control humidity.

-Air Purification is the least effective of the 3 strategies but is commonly adopted because of the convenience and ease of use.
+Air Purification is the least effective of the 3 strategies but is commonly adopted because of its convenience and ease of use.
 95% of products are geared toward air purification.
-You can’t really talk about air purification without talking about efficiency vs. effectiveness.
-There is a long, drawn-out explanation of this with graphs but I’ll attempt to sum it in one sentence.
-A 99.9999999999% efficient filter if it existed is totally ineffective if no air is passing through it.
+You can’t talk about air purification without talking about efficiency vs. effectiveness.
+There is a long, drawn-out explanation of this with graphs but I’ll attempt to sum it up in one sentence.
+A 99.9999999999% efficient filter if it existed is ineffective if no air is passing through it.
 It doesn’t matter how well a product works if it isn’t running.
 Air purification systems have to be designed with this in mind.
 For example, the EPA recommends using a MERV 13 filter.
 MERV is the Minimum Efficiency Reporting Value.
 They arrived at this number taking into account how much the typical home’s HVAC system runs.
 They balanced the efficiency of the filter with the expected usage to achieve an overall reduction in exposure to Indoor Air Pollutants or effectiveness.
 Check out the EPA’s Guide to Air Cleaners in the Home for more information.